EASA Class 1,2,3 and LAPL Aviation medicals

 - If you would like a chaperone to be present during the medical, either bring someone with you or let me know beforehand if you’d like me to make arrangements for one.

-- Bring some means of paying (see fees and paying page).
+- Bring some means of paying (see fees and paying page) unless you work for a company with whom I have an arrangement (such as Draken or Teesside Airport).